AndyButland/UmbracoMapper/ReadMe.md

     mapper.Map(CurrentPage, model)
           .MapToCollection(CurrentPage.Children, model.Comments);

+For more examples, including details of how the controllers are set up, see the controller class **UberDocTypeController.cs** in the test web application.
+Or the file **UmbracoMapperTests.cs** in the unit test project.

+### Mapping Operations

-It is possible to add custom mapping functions to the mapper, to map to custom types:
+For additional flexibiity when you want to map to a custom view model type that's been created in your project, it is possible to add custom mapping functions to the mapper, e.g.:

 	mapper.AddCustomMapping(typeof(Image).FullName, CustomMappings.GetImage);
     ...
-    public static object GetImage(IUmbracoMapper mapper, IPublishedContent contentToMapFrom, string propName) {}
+    public static object GetImage(IUmbracoMapper mapper, IPublishedContent contentToMapFrom, string propName, bool isRecursive) {}

-For more examples, including details of how the controllers are set up, see the controller class **UberDocTypeController.cs** in the test web application.
-Or the file **UmbracoMapperTests.cs** in the unit test project.

-## Mapping to Media Files

-A representation of a media file is provided with Umbraco Mapper within the class **MediaFile**.
-This can be used as a property on your custom view model.

-An automated mapping is provided for media properties using [DAMP](http://our.umbraco.org/projects/backoffice-extensions/digibiz-advanced-media-picker "DAMP").
-This means if you have a property on your view model of type MediaFile and a document type property with a DAMP database, the media information will be automatically mapped.
+The add-on package provides this method, **DampMapper.MapMediaFile**, for the purposes of mapping from the DAMP model to the standard MediaFile class provided with the mapper.
+If you want to use this in your project you'll just need to add it to the custom mappings like this:

+	mapper.AddCustomMapping(typeof(MediaFile).FullName, DampMapper.MapMediaFile);

+Here's another example, this time mapping from the Google Maps data type (which stores it's data as three values (lat, long, zoom) in CSV format:

+    mapper.AddCustomMapping(typeof(GeoCoordinate).FullName, CustomMappings.MapGeoCoordinate);
+	...
+    public class GeoCoordinate
+    {
+        public decimal Longitude { get; set; }
+        public decimal Latitude { get; set; }
+        public int Zoom { get; set; }
+    }
+	...
+	public class CustomMappings
+    {
+        public static object MapGeoCoordinate(IUmbracoMapper mapper, IPublishedContent contentToMapFrom, string propName, bool isRecursive)
+        {
+            return GetGeoCoordinate(contentToMapFrom.GetPropertyValue<string>(propName, isRecursive, null));
+        }

+        private static GeoCoordinate GetGeoCoordinate(string csv)
+        {
+            if (!string.IsNullOrEmpty(csv))
+            {
+                var parts = csv.Split(',');
+                if (parts != null && parts.Length == 3)
+                {
+                    return new GeoCoordinate
+                    {
+                        Latitude = decimal.Parse(parts[0]),
+                        Longitude = decimal.Parse(parts[1]),
+                        Zoom = int.Parse(parts[2]),
+                    };
+                }
+            }

+            return null;
+        }
+    }

 ## Properties and Methods